Ex-Texas Rep. Steve Stockman gets 10 years for conspiracy

-HOUSTON (AP) — Disgraced former Texas Congressman Steve Stockman will serve 10 years in federal prison for conspiring to bilk at least $775,000 from conservative foundations that intended the donations for charities and voter education.
+HOUSTON (AP) — Disgraced former Texas Rep. Steve Stockman will serve 10 years in federal prison for conspiring to bilk at least $775,000 from conservative foundations that intended the donations for charities and voter education.

+The former Republican congressman was also ordered to pay $1 million in restitution during his sentencing hearing Wednesday in Houston.

 Stockman was convicted in April on 23 of 24 counts, including mail and wire fraud, conspiracy and money laundering.
-He was sentenced Wednesday in Houston.

-Prosecutors say the 61-year-old Republican misused the donations for personal and political use.
+Prosecutors say the 61-year-old misused donations from the foundations for personal and political use.
 Two aides who pleaded guilty in the scam have yet to be sentenced.

 Most Read Nation & World Stories